Updated Aug. 27, 2021, at 11:25 a.m. CT

 Once you establish a budget, you’ll know how much you can realistically afford to charge—and pay back—each month.
 Even though your card’s credit limit might be $1,000, that shouldn’t be your spending limit.

-It’s also a good idea to log into Shine at least a couple of times each week to take a big-picture look at your credit card purchases for the month.
+It’s also a good idea to log into Shine Online or Mobile Banking at least a couple of times each week to take a big-picture look at your credit card purchases for the month.
 Do you see any surprises?
 Are there certain areas you’re overspending?

 Regardless of how you pay, using a shopping list can help you avoid impulse buys.
 And it makes it easier to stay on track with both your budget and your credit.